-Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist primarily of cash and cash equivalents, short-term investments and accounts receivable.
-A significant portion of the Company's cash and cash equivalents is held at one large reputable financial institution.
-Total cash and cash equivalents in excess of insured limits were \$58.0 million as of December 31, 2015 and 2014.
+Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist primarily of cash, cash equivalents, and accounts receivable.
+A significant portion of the Company's cash and cash equivalents is held at two large reputable financial institutions.
+Total cash and cash equivalents in excess of insured limits were \$57.5 million and \$58.0 million as of December 31, 2016 and 2015, respectively.
 The Company has not experienced any losses in such accounts.

-As of December 31, 2015 and 2014, no single client represented more than 10% of accounts receivable.
-For the years ended December 31, 2015, 2014 and 2013, no single client represented more than 10% of revenue.
+As of December 31, 2016 and 2015, no single client represented more than 10% of accounts receivable.
+For the years ended December 31, 2016, 2015 and 2014, no single client represented more than 10% of revenue.